 Third, a complementary paper by Gornall and Strebulaev (2019) also considers the impact of certain contract terms on valuations, using a contingent claims model in the spirit of Merton (1973).
-Unlike our paper, they can model terms that are always present and provide valuations in dollars, whereas we can only study indirect sensitivities of valuations to contract terms.
-However, they cannot determine the impact of control terms (such as board seats) on outcomes, or account for the importance of VC and entrepreneur quality and the resulting balance of bargaining powers as drivers of valuations.
-They also assume that VCs break even, and use a complex option valuation model that is sensitive, amongst others, to the assumption of a geometric Brownian motion process for the value of the underlying asset, ignoring jumps and time-variation in volatility (Peters, 2017).
+Unlike our paper, they can provide valuations in dollars, whereas we can only study indirect sensitivities of valuations to contract terms.
+However, they cannot determine the impact of control terms (such as board seats) on outcomes or account for the importance of VC and entrepreneur quality and the resulting balance of bargaining powers as drivers of valuations (their VCs are assumed to break even).
+Key to obtaining valuations in dollars, their complex option valuation model is sensitive, amongst others, to the assumption of a geometric Brownian motion process for the value of the underlying asset, ignoring jumps and time-variation in volatility (Peters, 2017).

-Fourth, our matching model borrows from the theoretical search-matching literature with endogenous terms of trade.
+Fourth, our matching model borrows from the theoretical search-and-matching literature with endogenous terms of trade.
 Shimer and Smith (2000) and Smith (2011) characterize the endogenous matching equilibrium in a continuous-time model with a single class of agents meeting each other.
-Adachi (2007) models endogenous matching with two classes of agents and endogenous terms of trade as a discrete-time game and shows that as the meet rates increase, the model outcomes converge to those in the static model of Hatfield and Milgrom (2005).
-Our model is continuous-time, but the Poisson process for meetings makes it similar to Adachi (2007).
-Inderst and Müller (2004) analyze a two-sided exogenous matching model with endogenous contracts in which the supply of venture capital affects the bargaining power of VCs and entrepreneurs.
-To address such effects, we consider differences across time periods in our robustness tests.2 Axelson and Makarov (2018) develop a one-sided sequential search model with endogenous contracts where, unlike in our model, entrepreneurs and VCs do not know each other's types, and VCs can observe entrepreneurs' search histories through a credit registry.
+Adachi (2007) models endogenous matching with two classes of agents and endogenous terms of trade as a discrete-time game; as the meet rates increase, the model outcomes converge to those in the static model of Hatfield and Milgrom (2005).
+While our model is continuous-time, the Poisson process for meetings makes it similar to Adachi (2007).
+Inderst and Müller

+(2004) analyze a two-sided exogenous matching model with endogenous contracts in which the supply of venture capital affects the bargaining power of VCs and entrepreneurs.
+To address such effects, we consider differences across time periods in our robustness tests.2 Axelson and Makarov (2018) develop a one-sided sequential search model with endogenous contracts where, in contrast to our model, entrepreneurs and VCs do not know each other's types, and VCs can observe entrepreneurs' search histories through a credit registry.
 They show that credit registries lead to more adverse selection and higher VC rents.
-We leave a more fully developed extension of our two-sided search and matching model to adverse selection and information aggregation to future work.
+A more fully developed extension of our two-sided search and matching model would also include two-sided adverse selection and information aggregation; however, we leave this extension for future work.